-DAY JOB: I have recently accepted a contract position at BlueScope.
-My most recent prior full-time position was with Fike Corporation as a Business Systems Analyst Developer where I have been working for the past three years.
-I was laid off due to Covid-19 cutbacks.
+DAY JOB: In October of 2020, I accepted a contract position at BlueScope Steel North America, where I am working as an IT Business Analyst.
+My most recent prior full-time position was with Fike Corporation as a Business Systems Analyst Developer where I had been working for the past three years (I was laid off due to Covid-19 cutbacks).
 My work at Fike entailed the analysis of business systems requirements and development of various web applications, including a product calculator configurator, a new 4000+ user portal and a document management system.

-TEACHING: I currently teach classes part time at Johnson County Community College Continuing Ed (profile) throughout the Fall and Winter.
-Search for "Guinn" to see my current classes and join us!
+TEACHING: I regularly teach classes part time at Johnson County Community College Continuing Ed (profile) where I just celebrated my 5 year anniversary.
+I recently took part in collaborating on developing the next generation of Full Stack Web Development Certificate at JCCC.
+I am very excited to be putting my personal stamp on the education of the next generation of web developers.
 Here is a full list of the classes I teach, with some outlines and resources.

 Thank you for visiting my resume/portfolio site!
 I am a diverse technology professional with many skills to offer.
 My work history has primarly included positions as a full-stack web developer, which includes front-end and back-end programming, database, web graphics and design.
 I also have skills in photography, audio/video editing, social media, work as a business analyst, and I am a technical instructor.
-I currently teach part time at Johnson County Community College (JCCC) and most recently, worked at Fike Corporation as a Business Systems Analyst Developer (programmer/analyst full-stack developer position).
-I enjoy the way both of my jobs have fed each other.
+I currently teach part time at Johnson County Community College (JCCC).
+For the past several years I had worked full time as a Business Systems Analyst Developer (programmer/analyst full-stack developer position).
+I currently work for BlueScope Steel North America as an IT Business Analyst on an Agile Scrum team.
+I maintain numerous side-projects to continue to strengthen my programming and application knowledge.
+I enjoy the way my day job and night job have fed each other.
 I continue to learn and apply knowledge from both positions.

 Follow the links below to get to know me!